bouchrabenali/nlp-project/README.md

 1. Clone the repository: `git clone https://github.com/your-username/amazon-review-sentiment.git`
 2. Open the Jupyter notebook.
 You can choose to run or not as the the outputs were not cleaned and the results are available.
+There is a jupyter notebook with the full analysis of the project.
+But I have also pushed two notebooks with the part 1/2/3 and the part 4/5/6 being seperated and with the preprocessing script in a seperate python file.
+It's the same analysis but I pushed the separated version for more clarity.
+Every step is explained in the notebooks using markdowns.

 ## References
 Here are some references and resources that were used for this project: